icflorescu/iisexpress-proxy/README.md

 [![License][license-image]][license-url]
 [![Downloads][downloads-image]][downloads-url]

-A simple, yet practical command-line utility for .NET developers looking to test web applications served by IIS Express on remote devices.
+A simple, yet practical command-line utility enabling .NET developers to test web applications served by IIS Express on remote devices.

 ## Motivation
-Are you a .NET developer building mobile web application?
+Are you a .NET developer building mobile web applications?
 Have you ever been frustrated by the fact that [there's no easy way](https://www.google.com/search?q=iis+express+remote+access) to enable IIS Express to accept connections from remote devices?...

 ## Installation